 smart:comp is definitely a unique product, suited best for mastering.

-As with the original hardware, the simple controls and layout of this VCA-style device, give you an incredible depth of control over your buses and separate mixes.
+Like with the original SSL, the emulation by UAD has been made with simplicity in mind.
+The simple controls and the logical layout, give you an incredible depth of control over your buses and separate mixes.

 The SSL compressor adds a certain charm to your mix, making it instantly feel like a record, without sacrificing clarity.